 - Used tissues, kitchen roll or paper towels

-*We have had loads of recycling rejected by our recycling partners because they contain black bin bags and it is not possible to see what is in them.
-If loads are rejected they are sent to landfill, rather than being recycled.
-Please help us by putting recycling items into your blue bin loose or use clear/see-through bags (available at most supermarkets next to the black bin bags).
+*We have had loads of recycling rejected by our recycling partners because they contain filled plastic bin bags and it is not possible to see what is in them.
+If loads are rejected they are sent to landfill or to be incinerated, rather than being recycled.
+Please help us by putting recycling items into your blue bin loose.

 Need an extra blue bin?